HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### i.
 Processor

-The beauty of the Intel 4th Gen Core Series is that it is old enough to run Mac OS X Tiger 10.4 and recent enough to run macOS Sonoma natively.
+The beauty of the Intel 4th Gen Core Series is that it is old enough to run Mac OS X Tiger 10.4 and recent enough to run macOS Sequoia natively.
 However, you will need a custom kernel in Mac OS X Tiger 10.4, and spoof CPUID to Nehalem for Mac OS X Snow Leopard 10.6 and Lion 10.7.

 </br>

 ### ii.
 Graphic Card

 This was the trickiest part.
-I needed a GPU that is natively compatible with Tiger and could be patched with OCLP in Sonoma.
+I needed a GPU that is natively compatible with Tiger and could be patched with OCLP in Sequoia.
 I consulted Dortania GPU Buyers Guide, for both the [Legacy AMD](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-amd.html#hd-6000-series-6xxx/) and [Legacy Nvidia](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html/), and here's what I discovered:

 - For AMD, I found that the HD 2000 Series is natively supported from 10.4 to 10.13, I tested AMD Radeon HD 2400 XT but it didn't work with any of the supposedly supported macOS versions, it turns out that legacy AMD GPUs are a hit or a miss even though they are officially supported by Apple, unlike Nvidia's legacy GPUs which should work properly if you [patch](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) your GPU in DeviceProperties.